 6. Nope

-One of the biggest mysteries to me in recent years is the career of Jordan Peele.
-He has made three films, neither of them that are great, and all of them littered with inconsistencies.
+One of the biggest mysteries to me in recent years has been Jordan Peele’s career.
+He has made three films, none of which are great, and all of them are littered with inconsistencies.
 The fact that Get Out!
-(2017) made it to the Sight & Sounds film list clearly indicates the level of the current film culture climate.
-Nope is Peele’s latest offering, and it’s his most expensive film so far, with cinematography by Hoyte van Hoytema.
-The story about two siblings running a farm that supplies horses for film projects is supposedly a satire of the modern world and its need for spectacles.
+(2017) made it onto Sight & Sound’s list clearly indicates the current state of film culture.
+Nope is Peele’s latest offering and his most expensive film to date, with cinematography by Hoyte van Hoytema.
+The story about two siblings who run a farm supplying horses for film projects is supposedly a satire of the modern world and its need for spectacle.
 If anyone doubts that, it’s already present in the opening title.

 As always with Peele, the script seems to be based on several disparate ideas.
 Then comes the question of how to create a scenario that works.
 Nowadays, that part seems to be forgotten.
 Even if Peele is one of the worst sinners in releasing films whose scripts are a jumbled mess, he is far from alone.
 What happened to script doctors?
 Aren’t there any people around anymore who can put their foot down and say, “This needs more work”?
 NOPE runs out of steam very early during its excessive length, and it doesn’t even look very good.
 Hoytema’s talent is wasted here, but that is the least of the film’s problems.